 Me too sis!
 In my first post focused on finances, I shared that I had four goals.
 Then COVID-19 happened.
 I was hit financially harder than I could have imagined.
-Clients dropped out (even though business was already just barely moving forward), my side hustle had to end and I couldn’t seem to land any money from Uncle Sam either.
+Clients dropped out (even though business was already just barely moving forward), my side hustle had to end, and I couldn’t seem to land any money from Uncle Sam either.

 So here I am with :

-• Two Car Notes
+- Two Car Notes

-• A Mortgage
+- A Mortgage

-• Private School tuition
+- Private School tuition

-• 3 different points of credit balances
+- 3 different points of credit balances

-• Living expenses, like food, internet, gas, light, etc…
+- Living expenses, like food, internet, gas, light, etc…

 And a single income!
 That brings me to my plastic problems.

-You know how they have all those games on social media where they ask… There is a zombie apocalypse, you have to flee your home and you can only take your family and five items.
+You know how they have all those games on social media where they ask… There is a zombie apocalypse, you have to flee your home, and you can only take your family and five items.
 What are you going to take?
-Well, I can tell you when a financial crisis hits these are the kinds of games you could end up playing with your finances.
+Well, I can tell you when a financial crisis hits, these are the kinds of games you could end up playing with your finances.

 My husband is still working, and for that, I’m grateful and scared.
-We have our essentials but we can’t cover all of our debt.
+We have our essentials, but we can’t cover all of our debt.
 I would rather we all shelter in place, but that is a privilege that we don’t have.

 Credit puzzles me.
 My mom had the idea that to avoid credit problems, you just don’t use it.
 WRONG!

-I had the mindset that credit wasn’t something that I could get because when I mad less income and a lot more bills to pay just to live, I’d already been out of the running for a shot at getting even a credit card, much less a home one day.
+I had the mindset that credit wasn’t something that I could get because when I made less income and a lot more bills to pay just to live, I’d already been out of the running for a shot at getting even a credit card, much less a home one day.
 WRONG AGAIN!

 If we want to break the cycle of poverty and financial incompetence, we must be committed to learning about the systems and working them accordingly.